ahtsham58/ahtsham58.github.io/_pages/about.md

 		 <label> A word cloud chart extracted from peer-reviewed publications.</label>
 </div>
 ### News
+- March 2024: Our paper, titled "ChagtGPT as a Conversational Recommender System: A User-centric Analysis" has been accepted for publication in UMAP 24.

 - September 2023: We are pleased to share that our two articals accepted for publication in workshops at RecSys 23, Singapore.